 The data for this reporting app comes from our own internal webpages that we scrape once a day.
 We scrape around 2,500 webpages and we scrape roughly 20 statistics off each page.
 The scraped data is stored in a MySQL database.

 Admin users create reports for potential or existing customers to view.
 Each report is composed of 4 different mini-report types.
 Each report contains zero or more of each mini-report type.
 Three of the mini-reports are added to a report by simply checking a box.
-The last mini-report type has thousands of records to choose from - so there's an intricate AJAX search form that allows admins to add, remove, mix and match those records.
+The last mini-report type has thousands of records to choose from - so there's an intricate AJAX search form that allows admins to add, remove and mix those records.

 Customers then log into the public site to view their report.

-Here are some additional features of this system: admins can generate auto-log in URLs so that customers don't have to type in a password; customers that log in and view a report are tracked so that admins can determine if anyone is viewing their reports; there's a super admin for creating admin users and setting their permissions; there is a smart sort option that will interleave the best mini-reports and the worst mini-reports so that customers don't see all the best ones first; you can disable reports and auto-disable reports on a future date; and there are 15 question mark popups on the admin site to describe what each form input does.
+Here are some additional features of this system: admins can generate auto login URLs so that customers don't have to type in a password; there's a super admin for creating admin users and setting their permissions; there is a smart sort option that will interleave the best mini-reports and the worst mini-reports so that customers don't see all the best ones first; you can disable reports and auto-disable reports on a future date; and there are 15 question mark popups on the admin site to describe what each form input does.

 Here's a screenshot of the admin AJAX search form: